Debt Recovery in Thailand

-- An appeal on questions of fact shall not be allowed if the dispute amount in the Appeal Court does not exceed fifty thousand Baht, unless leave is granted by the judge of the Court of First Instance who tried the case or by the Chief Judge of the Court of First Instance or by the Chief Judge of the Region.
+- An appeal on questions of fact shall not be allowed if the disputed amount in the Appeal Court does not exceed fifty thousand Baht unless leave is granted by the judge of the Court of First Instance who tried the case or by the Chief Judge of the Court of First Instance or by the Chief Judge of the Region.

 - In cases where the appeal relates to questions of law, the appellant may apply for permission to file an appeal directly to the Supreme Court.

 3. SUPREME COURT

 - The parties are entitled to lodge a dika appeal against the judgment of the Appeal Court within one month from the date of the pronouncement of such judgment.